OptimCE/migrator/README.md

 - Each migration runs in its own transaction together with the `INSERT INTO schema_version` row, so a partial apply cannot record a false success.
-- If a migration fails, prior migrations stay applied; fix the SQL (or the data) and re-run — the updater will resume from the last recorded version.
+- If a migration fails, prior migrations stay applied; fix the SQL (or the data) and re-run — the migrator will resume from the last recorded version.
 - Multi-database runs are sequential.
 One database's failure does not abort the others;
   the script exits non-zero if any database failed and lists which ones.